2023 Financial Trends for NPOs in Canada: The Economy and Government

 It’s well known that the nonprofit sector in Canada is becoming more competitive as the number of organizations competing for donations continues to grow.
 This has made it even more important for nonprofits to differentiate themselves and clearly communicate their value proposition to donors.

-There are a number of reasons for the increase in competition for donations from individuals and corporations:
+There are several reasons for the increase in competition for donations from individuals and corporations:

 • There are more nonprofits overall: The number of nonprofits in Canada has increased in recent years, leading to more competition for donor dollars.